Other Exercises

 Over the castle on the hill

-And tasted the of the mountain grass as I rolled down
+And the sweet perfume of the as I down

 I was younger then